mpantogi/simpler-shopping-cart/README.md

 ## Overview

-`simpler-shopping-cart` is a take-home exercise demonstrating a basic e-commerce flow:
+`simpler-shopping-cart` is a task demonstrating a basic e-commerce flow:

 - Viewing products (fetched from a remote API)
 - Managing a local cart in React